gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/USECASE-TEMPLATE.md

   - *Secondary*: None
 - **Pre-Conditions**: The player pressed the turret's target mode button.
 - **Segment 1 Flow**:
-  1. The use case starts when the player presses the turret's target mode button.
+  1. The use case starts when the player presses the turret's target mode main button.
+  2. The system displays a menu with every possible target mode option.
+  3. The player chooses an option.
-  2. The system swaps the turret's targeting mode to the next one and displays it.
+  4. The system swaps the turret's targeting mode to the option chosen and displays it.
 - **Alternative Flows**
-  - None
+  - Same target mode chosen <mark style="background: #ff0000db;"> // TODO</mark>
 - **Post-Conditions**: The turret's targeting mode is swapped.

 ### Change turret's target evironment